 Now I'm having a fabulous time playing with food, photographing the successes and failures, and sharing both with all the great people who visit.
 I've made some wonderful blogging friends and found some awesome cooking blogs!
 Every day I'm just amazed at and inspired by the talent in the cooking blogosphere and I keep hoping that some of it will rub off on me.
 Thanks to all of the readers and other bloggers for making the last two years really fun!

 So today is a celebration day!
 (I forgot to do this last year, but the baby was only a few months old, I wasn't getting any sleep, we were preparing to sell our house and move, and Michael was engrossed in preparing for his new job.
 Our life was busy with other things.)
 For the celebration I decided to tackle one of the old Daring Baker challenges.
 I joined The Daring Bakers in July, so I have eight challenges to make up (not a requirement for membership, just something fun I wanted to do), and I plan to do them all but not in any particular order.
 Since my family loves soft pretzels, I decided that should be the first make-up challenge, an appropriate choice since the pretzels were the very first Daring Baker challenge.
-I plan to do another make-up challenge this coming weekend–a birthday cake since birthday #42 comes on Thursday–but it's a secret.
+I plan to do another make-up challenge this coming weekend--a birthday cake since birthday #42 comes on Thursday--but it's a secret.
 Not my age, the cake.
 Will it be the flourless chocolate cake, the red velvet cake, the chocolate crepe cake, or the Gateau Saint Honore?
 You'll have to come back next Monday to find out!

-The pretzel recipe is pretty straight-forward, and made for a fun weekend afternoon project.
+The pretzel recipe is pretty straight-forward and made for a fun weekend afternoon project.
 The boys and I had a good time rolling them together.
 I gave small bits of dough to the boys because they struggled with a full-size piece.
 My five-year-old caught on after a few minutes, but my three-year-old had dough stuck all over his hands which upset him.
 "Mommy, the dough is too sticky!"
 We just kept cleaning his hands and flouring his hands and work space.
 He played with it more than anything else.
 Still, they enjoyed themselves and made alphabet shaped pretzels.

 I stuck with the traditional shape and followed the recipe exactly with the first batch, using only butter and kosher salt for the toppings.
 For the last two batches I played around with seasonings, sprinkling cinnamon and sugar on top of one, and mixing garlic powder, onion powder, basil, and oregano into the dough of the other then sprinkling the top with a little more garlic powder and grated Parmesan cheese.
 The pretzels were very flavorful, slightly crispy on the outside and chewy on the inside.
 They puffed a lot in the oven and turned out a little chubby, but we like them that way.
 Mustard and other condiments go nicely with the salted pretzels, as well as a good German beer.